Publishing

 Paper Size During PS to PDF Conversion

-Converting PS to PDF is very easy with the ps2pdf
+Converting PS to PDF is very easy with the ps2pdf utility, but it doesn't always seem to respect the

 paper size of the original postscript file.
 This can be rectified with the command format below.